Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 4. Bring quick-dry clothes

-If you can, bring clothes that dry quickly.
-I love my decades-old Kathmandu Polartec lightweight pullover that comes out of the washing machine almost dry, every single time.
+I love my decades-old Kathmandu Polartec lightweight pullover.
+It comes out of the washing machine almost dry, every single time.

 5. Your stuff will get dirty